Video Conferencing Apps You Can Use with the Vibe Whiteboard

 - Executive business reviews

-Zoom is popular for a reason: the company’s plans and prices are comparable to many of the other most popular video conferencing tools, and it’s easy to use.
+Zoom is popular for a reason: the company’s plans and prices are comparable to many of the other most popular video conferencing tools.
+Plus, it’s easy to use.
 Combine that with Zoom’s newly strengthened security settings, and businesses of any size can find a plan that suits their needs.

 Beyond being a must-have solution for so many businesses right now, the right video conferencing tool creates an opening for more flexible work schedules in the future.
-Having the option to work from home while still having access to co-workers is a huge plus for productivity, and this flexibility keeps your employees happy while making your life a little easier, too.
+Having the option to work from home while still having access to co-workers is a huge plus for productivity.
+This flexibility keeps your employees happy while making your life a little easier, too.

 Looking for the latest in interactive whiteboard technology?
 Check out Vibe today!